enniovilla/project-3-ci/README.md

 I would like to acknowledge:

-- Kay Welfare - My cohort facilitator.
+- Kay Welfare - My cohort facilitator at Code Institute for the tips they give me and my colleagues every weekly meeting.
-- Jubril Akolade - My Code Institute mentor.
+- Jubril Akolade - My Code Institute mentor for the guidance and sharing his knowledge.

 [Back to top](<#contents>)